cuguilke/gpateller/README.md

 This repository is created for backup.

-I do not remember the Django version I used for this project, and I do not know what changed in Django since then.
+I have no idea about the Django version I used for this project, or what changed in Django since then.